OHBA-analysis/Deck/README.md

 ### Otherwise

- - Clone this repository wherever you like (`git clone https://github.com/jhadida/deck.git "/wherever/I/Like"`), or download a zip from by clicking the green button at the top of this page.
+ - Clone this repository wherever you like (`git clone https://github.com/jhadida/deck.git "/wherever/I/Like"`), or download a zip by clicking the green button at the top of this page.
  - From the Matlab console, add the folder to your path using `addpath('/wherever/I/Like');`.
 (Do **NOT** use `genpath`!)
  - Then, type `dk_startup`.